 - Freshwater management combining traditional harvesting techniques with modern non-conventional water resources

-- Degraded Habitat Restoration e.g. reforestation, wetland restoration, and artificial sea reefs to enhance marine biodiversity
+- Degraded Habitat Restoration e.g. reforestation, wetland restoration

 - Circular economy in agriculture: the case of wool